310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 …Hey, Anzu.
 I know I said to forget about work today, but… Could you lend me an ear for a moment?

-While watching the hero show, my personal outfit came to mind.
+While watching the hero show, my personalized outfit came to mind.

 A hero suit may be essential for a hero, but… It’s only an outfit, not the actual essence of a hero.
 {% endbubble %}